revanth-raj24/smart_parking_lot/README.md

 An automated parking management system with IoT-based license plate recognition, real-time slot tracking, and wallet-based billing.

 Vehicles are identified at entry and exit by ESP32-CAM modules.
-A vision LLM reads the license plate via OCR, and the backend manages slot assignment, session tracking, and fee deduction — no manual intervention needed.
+The device captures a JPEG, pushes it to the backend, which runs OCR via a vision LLM and responds synchronously with `open` or `close`.
+No polling — the ESP32 controls its own servo based on the server response.

 ---

 ## Features

-- **Automated entry/exit** — IR sensor triggers camera; gate opens only for registered vehicles
+- **Push-based IoT pipeline** — IR sensor triggers capture; ESP32 POSTs image to backend and receives gate decision in one round-trip
-- **Vision-based OCR** — License plate extraction via OpenRouter (Gemini Flash Lite) with retry logic
+- **Vision-based OCR** — License plate extraction via OpenRouter (Gemini 2.5 Flash Lite) with retry logic
-- **Real-time slot grid** — Live availability dashboard for both users and admins
+- **Device registry** — ESP32s register their DHCP IP on boot and send heartbeats every 20s; backend marks devices offline after 60s of silence
-- **Wallet billing** — Prepaid balance; fee auto-deducted on exit; denied if balance is insufficient
+- **Real-time slot grid** — Live availability dashboard for both users and admins (P1–P11)
-- **Admin dashboard** — Session control, user management, slot overrides, image captures, analytics
+- **Wallet billing** — Prepaid balance; ₹60 first hour + ₹30 per additional hour; auto-deducted on exit; denied if balance is insufficient
-- **Hardware simulation** — Admin can upload images to test the full OCR → gate flow without real hardware
+- **Admin dashboard** — Sessions, user management, slot overrides, captures gallery, transactions, gate control, hardware simulation, analytics
 - **JWT authentication** — Role-based (user / admin) with origin-guard middleware
 - **Rate limiting** — 200 req/min per IP via SlowAPI